5 Things Women Who Lift Should Be Doing (But Most Aren’t) in

 Whether you’re new to lifting or have been at it for years, these tips will help you lift smarter, train harder, and achieve your fitness goals.

-Let’s dive into it!
+Let’s dive into it.

 1. Prioritize Your Glutes and Hamstrings

 While all muscles are important, women naturally tend to have stronger quads compared to their hamstrings and glutes.
-Focusing on glute and hamstring development not only enhances strength but also helps with hip stability, posture, and lower back health.
+Focusing on glute and hamstring development not only enhances strength, but also helps with hip stability, posture, and lower back health.

-How to Do It:
+How to do it:

 • Incorporate exercises like Romanian deadlifts, glute bridges, hip thrusts, and Bulgarian split squats into your routine.

-• Consider a 2:1 ratio of posterior chain (hamstrings, glutes, lower back) to anterior chain (quads) exercises to balance your lower body strength.
+• Consider a 2:1 ratio of posterior chain (hamstrings, glutes, lower back) to anterior chain (quads) exercises to help balance your lower body strength.

 Coach Rob’s Tip: Focus on slow, controlled reps and use pauses at the top of glute exercises to increase muscle activation.